-It begins to look a lot like Christmas – and more – as numerous attractions, venues and destinations throughout North Carolina embark on their signature holiday events.
+It begins to look a lot like Christmas as numerous attractions, venues and destinations throughout North Carolina embark on their signature holiday events.
 Historic mansions are decorated, gardens are transformed into seasonal wonderlands, museums offer yuletide tales and festive food takes over menus.
-So, you'll find everything from Holidays in Old Salem to the WinterFest series at Carowinds in picture-perfect destinations throughout the state.
+So you'll find everything from Speedway Christmas to festive train rides in picture-perfect destinations throughout our state.

 1 Christmas at Biltmore

-America’s largest home has a larger-than-life tradition that involves 100 decorated Christmas trees; hundreds of wreaths, bows and poinsettias; thousands of lights; and more than 25,000 ornaments.
-The grandeur reaches a crescendo in the 7-story-high Banquet Hall, where books, dolls and other toys hang from a 35-foot Fraser fir.
-Catch the glow of the 250-room mansion by candlelight through Jan.
-6.
+America’s largest home has a larger-than-life tradition that involves more than 100 decorated Christmas trees; hundreds of wreaths, bows and poinsettias; 100,000 twinkling lights; and more than 10,000 ornaments.
+The grandeur reaches a crescendo in the seven-story-high Banquet Hall, where books, dolls and other toys hang from a 35-foot Fraser fir.

 2 Polar Express Train Ride

 2 Polar Express Train RideSelect dates Nov.
 9 – Dec.
 31, 2023; Bryson CitySee on map

 The Great Smoky Mountains Railroad had already achieved stardom by the time The Polar Express came out, but the animated film added to the luster with an annual excursion booked by thousands of passengers.
 The read-along ride features Chris Van Allsburg’s 1985 book, clips from the movie soundtrack, warm cocoa and a treat as the train of pajama-clad children clacks to the North Pole, where Santa awaits with a gift.
 Christmas carols will be sung as they return back to the Bryson City Depot.